mattermost/docs/source/help/getting-started/organizing-conversations.rst

 Organizing Conversations
 ======================================

 Conversations in Mattermost are crucial to company productivity and success.
-Keeping information and messages organized in channels will create an efficient workplace.
+Keeping information and messages organized in channels creates an efficient workplace.

 1. `Channel Types`_
 2. `Managing Channels`_